na-na-hi/renget/archive/uuauk.md

 "Beast, I'm getting very concerned with the treatment of your fellow guildmates, mmkay?"
 The guildmaster explained as he filled out some generic form on his desk.

 "Guildmaster, you must understand!
-These hooligans are just waltzing into my storage room and drinking my expensive cooking wine with no disregard for my rules!"
+These hooligans are just waltzing into my storage room and consuming expensive ingredients with no disregard for my rules!"

-"Well, you don't seem to be adamant on doing anything about it but screaming at your guildmates, which we both know doesn't solve anything."
+"Well, you don't seem to be adamant on doing anything about it but screaming at your fellow guildmates, which we both know doesn't solve anything."

 "Well, that's not tr-"